Cooper315315/music_copyright/README.md

 3.  **Follow the Prompts:** The script will guide you through a menu-driven interface to register users, log in, add documents/audio files, retrieve them, and perform other management tasks.

+## 5. Functions Rundown
+1.	**Register:** Register an account in order to login and conduct different action such as create & update artifacts.
+2.	**Login:** Login as administrator or a registered account
+3.	**Exit:** Exit the application

 ## Important Considerations

 *   **Password Security:** Choose strong, unique passwords for your user accounts.